richardvenneman/appsignal-docs/source/application/index.html.md

 title: "Applications"
 ---

-Applications (previously known as "sites", also referred to as "apps") are Ruby and Elixir applications monitored by AppSignal.
+Applications (previously known as "sites", also referred to as "apps") are Ruby, Elixir and JavaScript front-end applications monitored by AppSignal.
 Every application is unique by the combination of its name and environment.

 A list of Applications appears on the [Application index] and in the application quick switcher.
 Every application has a parent [organization](/organization/index.html), which can have multiple applications.
 (Exception: Organizations created by the Heroku add-on only support one application.)